 Codex tools: Log in

-Starting with WordPress 2.9, it's super easy to embed videos, images, and other content into your WordPress site.
+It's super easy to embed videos, images, tweets, audio, and other content into your WordPress site.

 All you need to do to embed something into a post or page is to post the URL to it into your content area.
 Make sure that the URL is on its own line and not hyperlinked (clickable when viewing the post).